SWAF – School Within A Factory

 The SWAF Program

-The SWAF program assists adults (18yrs+) who are employed full-time in manufacturing or production wishing to earn their Ontario Secondary School Diploma.
+The SWAF program assists adults (18 years+) who are employed full-time in manufacturing, production or warehousing wishing to earn their Ontario Secondary School Diploma.
 Graduates can upgrade courses or acquire prerequisite courses for university/college/apprenticeship programs.
+This unique program:

 - Brings the classroom to the students